slamora/brackets-wiki/Localization-Tests.md

 5. Confirm Replace in selected location UI appears at the top of the editor.
 6. Press escape to close the Replace bar.

+### Collapse/Expand Current Block of Code

+1. Place cursor randomly inside a file (like html,js,json,c,etc.).
+2. Click ``View > Collapse Current``
+3. Confirm that the innermost block (that the current location belongs to) gets collapsed.
+4. Click ``View > Expand Current``
+5. Confirm that the innermost block (that the current location belongs to) gets expanded.

+### Collapse/Expand All

+1. Click ``View > Collapse All``
+2. Confirm that all blocks of code in the file get collapsed.
+Inner blocks will be hidden inside outer ones.
+3. Click ``View > Expand All``
+4. Confirm that all blocks of code get expanded.

 ### JSLint

 1. Enable ``View > Enable JSLint`` (a checkmark will appear when enabled)